-150 Years old, Honeysuckle Cottage is a deliciously cosy stone cottage situated in the hamlet of Moorsholm (Gold Medal, Best Small Village, Britain in Bloom 2014), ideal for visiting the moors and coastal areas.
+150 Years old, Honeysuckle Cottage is a deliciously cosy stone cottage situated in the hamlet of Moorsholm (Gold Medal, Best Small Village, Britain in Bloom 2014 and 2015), ideal for visiting the moors and coastal areas.
 The cottage is appointed to an extremely high standard having quality furnishings with Farrow and Ball paint finishes and close attention to detail throughout.
 The dining kitchen is spacious and is fully equipped with every modern convenience, including electric and microwave ovens, refrigerator, freezer, washer/dryer, dishwasher.

 The Lounge has a huge and ancient stone fireplace (found during refurbishment) with a log burning stove, flatscreen TV, DVD player and a small library of DVDs.
 The two bedrooms are a twin and a kingsize double.
 All quality bed linen and towels are supplied, and travel cot, fireguard, stairgate and highchair provided.
 All utilities and the first bin of logs are included in the tariff.